ibm-cloud-docs/transit-gateway/at_events.md

 As of 28 March 2024, the {{site.data.keyword.at_full_notm}} service is deprecated and will no longer be supported as of 30 March 2025.
 Customers will need to migrate to {{site.data.keyword.logs_full_notm}} before 30 March 2025.
 During the migration period, customers can use {{site.data.keyword.at_full_notm}} along with {{site.data.keyword.logs_full_notm}}.
 Activity tracking events are the same for both services.
 For information about migrating from {{site.data.keyword.at_full_notm}} to {{site.data.keyword.logs_full_notm}} and running the services in parallel, see [migration planning](/docs/cloud-logs?topic=cloud-logs-migration-intro).
 {: important}

+Activity tracker events are captured for all locations, even if recorded in `eu-de`.
+Because Transit Gateway is a global control plan, if you perform an action to a resource in `us-south`, it's handled by that control plane and logged in the `us-south` activity tracker location (by default).
+{: remember}

 ## Locations where activity tracking events are generated
 {: #at-locations}